UK & European Patent Attorney

 MSci, PhD, CPA, EPA

 Andrew has been commended by clients for his proactive approach and understanding of business strategy.
 Recommended in the 2022 edition of The Legal 500, Andrew is described as ‘an exceptional patent attorney’ who ‘knows exactly the perfect way to construct a patent application’.
 One source commented: ‘He’s the best I’ve worked with in over 15 years.’
-Andrew is also ranked as a ‘Recommended Individual’ in the latest edition of IAM Patent 1000, in which he is praised for being having an “analytical mind that penetrates technical issues across industries with ease”, and recognised as a ‘Notable Practitioner’ in the 2020 edition of Managing IP’s IP STARS directory.
+Andrew is also ranked as a ‘Recommended Individual’ in the latest edition of IAM Patent 1000, in which he is praised for being having an “analytical mind that penetrates technical issues across industries with ease”, and recognised as a ‘Notable Practitioner’ in the 2020 and 2021 editions of Managing IP’s IP STARS directory.
 Clients note that he can be “relied upon for both his legal knowledge and technical expertise”.
 Andrew likes to develop long term relationships with clients and their technical teams to really understand where a business is going and how IP can be used as a tool to complement those drivers and help the business grow.

 Andrew manages international portfolios in the medtech, software, telecoms and automotive fields, in particular relating to electric vehicle technologies.
 He is an expert in the deep tech field, advising clients on the patentability of deep tech inventions (in fields such as bioinformatics, artificial intelligence and blockchain inventions) and how to successfully navigate the patentability exceptions in these areas, both in Europe and abroad, to obtain patents of commercially valuable scope, as well as advising on numerous other issues specific to deep tech businesses.